funmiafola/UK_MonetaryPolicy_2019/README.md

 ii.Data Processing: Cleaned, aggregated, and aligned all variables to a common quarterly time index to ensure consistency.

 iii.
-ConductedWe would conduct  descriptive statistics and visualizations to understand trends, seasonality, and correlations among variables. iv.
+We would conduct  descriptive statistics and visualizations to understand trends, seasonality, and correlations among variables. iv.
 Interpretation and validation

 * How was the data managed throughout the collection, processing, analysis and interpretation steps?
 Collection: Integrated multiple official sources, ensuring all data points were accurate and up-to-date.

-Processing:
+Processing: The processing :

-Storage:

-Analysis:

-Interpretation:
+Involves removing irrelevant columns and duplicate records

+Handling missing values and ensuring consistent data types

+Renaming columns for clarity and consistency

+Converting dates into a uniform quarterly format

+Aggregating data where necessary to ensure all variables aligned temporally

+Storage: The data was stored locally.
+Raw data saved in teh Raw folder while the final_df.csv saved in the cleaned folder Version control (Git) was used to track the chamges to code and data processing steps.

+Analysis:The final dataset (final_df.csv) was loaded into the Data_Visualisation notebook for analysis and visualisation

+Interpretation: The result were interpreted in an ecominc context explaining how changes in inlation and interest rates corresponded with movement in GDP.

 * Why did you choose the research methodologies you used?